configcat/configcat-publicapi-go-client/docs/TagsApi.md

 > DeleteTag(ctx, tagId)
 Delete Tag

-This endpoint removes a Tag identified by the `tagId` parameter.
+This endpoint deletes a Tag identified by the `tagId` parameter.
+To remove a Tag from a Feature Flag or Setting use the [Update Flag](#operation/update-setting) endpoint.

 ### Required Parameters